Jacob Leisler: End of rebellion

 On January 28, 1691, English Army officer Richard Ingoldesby, who had been commissioned lieutenant-governor of the province, landed with two companies of soldiers in Manhattan and demanded possession of Fort James.
 Leisler refused to surrender the fort without an order from the king or the governor.
 After some controversy, Ingoldesby attacked the fort on March 17, during which Leisler's forces killed two of his soldiers and wounded several.

 When Governor Sloughter finally arrived in New York the following March, he immediately demanded Leisler's surrender.
 Leisler refused to surrender the fort until he was convinced of Sloughter's identity, and the governor had sworn in his council.
 As soon as the latter event occurred, he wrote the governor a letter resigning his command.

 Sloughter responded by arresting Leisler and nine of his colleagues, including his son-in-law Jacob Milborne.
 All but Milborne were released after trial.
 Leisler was imprisoned and charged with treason and murder.
 Shortly afterward, he was tried and condemned to death.
 His son-in-law and secretary, Milborne, was condemned on the same charges.
 Leisler's son and other supporters were outraged by the trials, as they were considered unjust.
 The judges were the personal and political enemies of the prisoners, and their acts were described as "gross."

 Governor Sloughter was said to have hesitated to sign the death warrants but was trying to stabilize politics in the colony and did not have sufficient influence among the elite of New York City.
 He was said to have finally signed the warrants under the influence of wine.

 On May 16, 1691, Leisler and Milborne were executed.
+Leisler's wife's nephews, Bayard and Van Cortland, were on the Council that insisted upon his execution.
 The court had sentenced them to be hanged "by the Neck and being Alive their bodyes be Cutt downe to Earth and Their Bowells to be taken out and they being Alive, burnt before their faces...."
 As was the common law punishment for treason, their estates were forfeited to the Crown.
 Leisler's son and other supporters appealed for justice from the committee of the Privy Council.
 It reported that although the trial was in conformity to the forms of law, they recommended the restoration of the estates to their heirs.

 Restitution

-In 1695, by an Act of Parliament, achieved through the efforts of Leisler's son and supporters, the names of Jacob Leisler and Milborne were cleared, and Leisler's estate was restored to his heirs.
+In 1695, by an act of Parliament, Leisler's Restoration Act 1695 (6 & 7 Will. & Mar. c.
+30 Pr.), achieved through the efforts of Leisler's son and supporters, the names of Jacob Leisler and Milborne were cleared, and Leisler's estate was restored to his heirs.
 Three years later the Earl of Bellomont, who had been one of the most influential supporters of Leisler's son, was appointed as governor of New York.
 Through his influence, the assembly voted an indemnity to Leisler's heirs.

 Personal life

-He married Elsie Tymens, the widow of Pieter Cornelisz van der Veen in 1663.
+Leisler married Elsie Tymens, the widow of Pieter Cornelisz van der Veen, in 1663.
+They had three daughters: